slazav/graphene/Readme.md

 - `create <name> [<data_fmt>] [<description>]` -- Create a database file.

+- `load <name> <file>` -- Create a database and load file in db_dump format (note that it is not possible to use db_load utility because of non-standard comparison function in graphene databases).

 - `delete <name>` -- Delete a database file.

 - `rename <old_name> <new_name>` -- Rename a database file.

 Delete and rename commands just do simple file operations.
 A database can be renamed only if the destination does not exists.